Thoughts On Remote Work -- How Virtuality Leads to the Decline of the Physical Environment

 One of the reasons I myself could move from my hometown to a quieter region, was because I wasn't confined to a workplace.
 If I, for instance, worked with several people in a physical gathering space such as an office in some building, I wouldn't be able to leave.
 Instead, I would continue to be tormented by my former, horrible neighbors and their screaming (which I'm sensitive to).

 Being physically confined when working is also problematic because you might have free time once you finish your job for the day but would have to wait until you'd have to sign off work.
-Back when I worked in the National Service, which was basically an office in a major hospital, there were times where I finished my job too quickly and instead would have to wait until the clock ticked to 3 PM, which was boring if my phone would run out of battery.
+Back when I worked in an office, which was basically an office in a major hospital, there were times where I finished my job too quickly and instead would have to wait until the clock ticked to 3 PM, which was boring if my phone would run out of battery.
 I would had to wait as I craved rest.

 I would just wait and do nothing until the time to get out of work came.
 Working remotely, however, would mean that once you finish your task, this waiting period wouldn't be necessary at all.